anagha-google/dataproc-labs/2-dataproc-gce-with-terraform/README.md

 ### 3.2.
 Run the terraform scripts

-1. Paste this in Cloud Shell
+1. Paste this in Cloud Shell after editing the GCP region variable to match your nearest region-
 ```
 cd ~/dataproc-labs/2-dataproc-gce-with-terraform/terraform/core-tf/terraform